 ETFs are generally tax efficient vehicles due to their transparency.
 Therefore, most ETFs you look into will likely not have any tax efficiency concerns.
 Regardless, if an ETF is not tax efficient, it will fall short in tracking its index efficiently.

 To evaluate an ETFs tax efficiency, capital gains is the first thing to look at here, in terms of whether the fund has paid out significant capital gains in the past or not.
 Capital gains are realized when an ETF sells securities in its portfolio that have appreciated in value.
 Typically, ETFs sell securities for a tactical purpose, such as a portfolio rebalancing effort.
 However, because ETFs are index funds, there's little turnover and this will not occur often.
-Regardless, when ETFs accrue capital gains, they are required by law to pay them out to shareholders at the end of each year.
+Regardless, when ETFs accrue capital gains, they are required by law to pay them out to shareholders by the end of each year.

 Fixed income ETFs are not as tax efficient as their equity counterparts, as they have more turnover and redemptions.
 This can be seen in the image comparison below between the SPY and the BND (Vanguard Total Bond Market ETF):